Varming73/easynews-plus-plus/README.md

 </div>

+# Project discontinuation notice

+**Important Notice:** As of June 2025, active development and maintenance of Easynews++ has been discontinued.
+While the project will remain available for use, no further updates, bug fixes, or support will be provided.
+Users are encouraged to explore alternative solutions for their Easynews needs.
+We thank the community for their support throughout the project's lifespan.

 > [!NOTE]
 > Easynews++ is an open-source addon that enhances the Easynews experience with superior performance, advanced search capabilities, and intelligent stream selection.
 It features custom title support, multi-platform compatibility, and self-hosting options.
 Built upon the foundation of Easynews+, it implements a different authentication approach to ensure seamless operation across various platforms including Stremio, Omni, Vidi and Fusion.